-The pet fee on JetBlue costs a flat rate of $100 each way.
-Emotional support animals and service animals are exempt from this fee.
+The pet fee on JetBlue costs a flat rate of $125 each way.
+Psychiatric service animals and service animals are exempt from this fee.
 Be aware that some international destinations may have additional fees for animals entering.

 Only cats and dogs are permitted as pets according to the JetBlue pet policy.
 Unlike other airlines, JetBlue pet policy does not refuse to carry short-nosed dog breeds and cats, such as Pugs, Bulldogs and Persian cats.
 However, if you are planning on traveling with snub-nosed dogs and cats, we would recommend contacting the airline in advance to confirm.